 WEC receives power from the Franklin D. Roosevelt-St. Lawrence and Niagara hydroelectric projects in New York, through the DPS, which contracts with the New York Power Authority (NYPA).
 NYPA power is currently being provided through the DPS under a long-term contract.
-The contract for St. Lawrence has been extended through April 30, 2032.
-The Niagara Contract has been extended through September 1, 2025.
+The contract for St. Lawrence and the Niagara Contract have been extended through April 30, 2032.
 WEC anticipates no reductions in NYPA power supply going forward under the latest agreements, except when low water conditions exist.
 When low water conditions do exist, NYPA makes available replacement energy at a higher cost, but purchase of such replacement power is optional.
 The Niagara project, the largest provider of NYPA power to WEC, was recently relicensed.
 This relatively low-cost resource is expected to continue to be available to WEC's residential customers far into the future, though some related costs have increased in recent years, particularly transmission.
-NYPA accounted for 12.71% of WEC's total power supply in 2023 and served 12.79% of WEC's Total Real Time Load Obligation.
+NYPA accounted for 12.92% of WEC's total power supply in 2024 and served 13.04% of WEC's Total Real Time Load Obligation.

-Hvdro-Quebec
+Hydro-Quebec